Greek Apricot Tart Recipe (Pasta Flora)

 RECIPE TIPS

-• The butter needs to be at room temperature so that it can get nice and fluffy when whisked in the mixing bowl.
-If you mix the butter and it doesn’t get fluffy after a couple of minutes, stop the mixer and allow the butter to warm up gradually.
-Repeat mixing again.
+• Make sure the butter is at room temperature before you start—this helps it get nice and fluffy when you whisk it.
+If it’s not getting fluffy after a couple of minutes, stop the mixer and let the butter warm up at room temperature.
+Then, try mixing again, and it should do the trick!

 • You can use a fluted pastry wheel to cut the dough into long strips to make a lattice top, or you can roll the dough into strips or create any design that you’d like!